FuelLabs/fuels-ts/apps/docs/src/guide/wallets/signing.md

 1. `Generate a Signature`: Using the wallet to create a signature based on the transaction ID.

 2. `Using the Signature on the transaction`: Place the signature in the transaction's `witnesses` array.
 Each Coin / Message input should have a matching `witnessIndex`.
-This index points to where your signature is located within the `witnesses` array.
+This index indicates your signature's location within the `witnesses` array.

 3. `Security Mechanism`: The transaction ID is derived from the transaction bytes (excluding the `witnesses`).
 If the transaction changes, the ID changes, making any previous signatures invalid.
 This ensures no unauthorized changes can be made after signing.